Red tape, graft mean India not such a super market for Wal-Mart

 On June 26, Wal-Mart announced that Raj Jain, who led its India push for the past six years, had left the company.

-The world’s biggest retailer named Ramnik Narsey, who recently joined the company after heading the Indian operations of Australia’s Woolworths Ltd (WOW.AX), as interim India chief, without explaining the change.
+The world’s biggest retailer named Ramnik Narsey, who recently joined the company after heading the Indian operations of Australia’s Woolworths Ltd, as interim India chief, without explaining the change.
 Jain did not answer repeated calls to his mobile phone and the company declined to make Narsey available for comment.

 Narsey headed the consumer electronics wholesale business of Woolworths in India for fifteen months, before it was sold to the Tata Group, offering little insight into what his appointment might mean for Wal-Mart’s India rollout.